ckormanyos/real-time-cpp/readme.md

 ## C++ Language Adherence

-A GNU/GCC port (or other compiler) with a high level of C++11 awareness and adherence such as GCC 5 through 12 (higher generally being more advantageous) or MSVC 14.2 or higher is required for building the reference application (and the examples and code snippets).
+A GNU/GCC port (or other compiler) with a high level of C++11/14 awareness and adherence such as GCC 5 through 13 (higher generally being more advantageous) or MSVC 14.2 or higher is required for building the reference application (and the examples and code snippets).

-Some of the code snippets demonstrate language elements not only from C++11, but also from C++14, 17, 20, 23.
-A compiler with C++17 support (such as GCC 6, 7, or 8) or even C++20, 23 support (such as GCC 10, 11, 12, or clang 12, 14 or MSVC 14.2, 14.3) can, therefore,
-be beneficial for success with *all* of the code snippets.
+Some of the code snippets demonstrate language elements not only from C++11/14, but also from C++17, 20, 23.
+A compiler with C++17 support or even C++20, 23 support (such as GCC 13, clang 15, MSVC 14.3, or beyond) can, therefore, be beneficial for success with *all* of the code snippets.